Smug246/Luna-Grabber/README.md

 ### 2. Open The setup.bat File:

 ```
-You dont need to install any modules opening the install them for you.
-Then you can open the builder.py file which will
+You dont need to install any modules opening setup.bat will install them for you.
+Then you can open the builder.pyw file which will
 open the gui.
 ```
 ### 3. Create A Webhook: